 override account - An account created by the global group administrator or the group administrator to give an authorized user the ability to access Internet content blocked at the global level or the group level.
+An override account will bypass settings made in the minimum filtering level.

-PDC - A Primary Domain Controller functions as the authentication server on a Windows NT domain.
+PDC - A Primary Domain Controller functions as the authentication server on a Windows Active Directory domain.
 This server maintains the master copy of the directory database used for validating users.